 - Thinly slice leftover steaks.

-- To make the pad thai sauce, in a small bowl, mix sugar and hot water and stir until sugar is mostly dissolved.
+- In a small bowl, mix sugar and hot water and stir until sugar is mostly dissolved.
 Stir in the remaining sauce ingredients.

 - Arrange everything by the stove before starting to cook.

-- To cook pad thai, heat a large skillet, or wok, over medium high heat.
+- Heat a large skillet, or wok, over medium high heat.
 When skillet is hot, add oil.

 - When oil is shimmering, add shallots and cook for 1 minute, stirring frequently.